Jrge-V/CS440-DatabaseDesign/readme.txt

 and SQL with necessary GUI interfaces.
 Part 3 emphasizes both the interfaces and their integration with backend database operations.
 Each item has 6.25 points.

-3. List all the items posted by user X, such that all the comments are "Excellent" or "good" for these items (in other words, these items must have comments, but these items don't have any other kinds of comments, such as "bad" or "fair" comments).
-User X is arbitrary and will be determined by the instructor.

 4. List the users who posted the most number of items since 5/1/2020 (inclusive); if there is a tie, list all the users who have a tie.